Landlord EPC Guide: Compliance Deadlines, Upgrade Costs & How to Cover Them

 Start with low-cost, high-impact improvements and plan major works gradually.

-• Government schemes like the Boiler Upgrade Scheme or ECO+
+• Green finance: Look for discounted lending, “green” mortgages, and government schemes like the Boiler Upgrade Scheme or ECO+.

-Sell or repurpose properties where upgrade costs outweigh long-term yield.
+• Portfolio strategy: Sell properties where upgrade costs outweigh rental yield.

 Rent Rewards: A Smart Offset Strategy

-Rent Rewards gives landlords a zero-cost, low-effort way to generate passive income while boosting tenant satisfaction.
+Rent Rewards gives landlords a zero-cost way to unlock passive income while boosting tenant loyalty:

 • No setup fees or ongoing admin